josephburnett/hive-jam/README.md

 Hive Jam is a loop-oriented, multi-player framework for making music with [Sonic Pi](http://sonic-pi.net/).
 Players turn on and off grid cells representing synths or samples.
 A cursor sweeps with the beat across the grid, playing any cells that are on.
 Rows (tracks) can be parameterized to change the sound of a synth or sample.

 Tracks can also represent sub-grids which contain their own tracks and parameters.
 A sub-grid will be activated when the parent track is on.
-Sub-grids have contain their own sub-grids and so forth.
+Sub-grids can contain their own sub-grids and so forth.

 #### This is what it looks like